thunkable/docs-thunkable-com/README.md

 ## What is Thunkable?

 Thunkable is platform where anyone can build their own mobile apps without having to code.
-Available on Android and iOS.
+Available on Android, iOS or both.

 Get familiar with our platforms and explore their features:

 #### **Thunkable Cross-Platform ✕ ** ❤ \(Beta\) \|** **[More Info](/docs.thunkable.com/x/)

-*
+* New platform where anyone can build apps on Android or iOS.
+Users create a single project that works on both Android and iOS devices.

 #### **Thunkable iOS ** \|** **[**Login**](https://ios.thunkable.com) \| [More Info](/ios/README.md)

-* New platform for iOS featuring the same drag and drop, no code app building experience with live testing and a few added surprises
+* Platform for iOS featuring the same drag and drop, no code app building experience with live testing and a few added surprises

 #### **Thunkable Android **❤** **\|** **[**Login**](http://app.thunkable.com/) \| [More Info](/android/README.md)